Internet of Things (IoT) - Part 2 (Building Blocks & Architecture)

 Let’s discuss the features of each of these architectural layers separately.

-• Sensors, RFID tags are wireless devices and form the Wireless Sensor Networks (WSN).
+• Sensors and RFID tags are wireless devices and form the Wireless Sensor Networks (WSN).

 • Sensors are active in nature which means that real-time information is to be collected and processed.

-• The devices which are comprised of WSN have finite storage capacity, restricted communication bandwidth and have small processing speed.
+• The devices which are comprised of WSN have finite storage capacity, restricted communication bandwidth, and have small processing speeds.

-• We have different sensors for different applications – temperature sensor for collecting temperature data, water quality for examining water quality, moisture sensor for measuring moisture content of the atmosphere or soil, etc.
+• We have different sensors for different applications – temperature sensors for collecting temperature data, water quality for examining water quality, moisture sensors for measuring the moisture content of the atmosphere or soil, etc.

 As per the figure below, at the bottom of this layer, we have the tags which are the RFID tags or barcode reader, above which we have the sensors/actuators and then the communication networks.